Image processing for Plasma Facing Components protection

 This project is the result of a research collaboration with the Max Planck Institute for Plasma Physics (IPP) located in Greifswald (Germany) within the H2020 EUROfusion project where UPC is a LTP of CIEMAT.

-Wendelstein 7-X is the largest prototype of a fusion reactor of the "Stellarator" family (see this piece of news for general information, and this spectacular 360º Virtual Tour Panorama of W7-X, where a mouse click leads you right into the plasma vessel or the experimentation hall and other facilities) .
+Wendelstein 7-X is the largest prototype of a fusion reactor of the "Stellarator" family (see this piece of news1 for general information, or this more recent one about fusion and the ITER2, and this spectacular 360º Virtual Tour Panorama of W7-X, where a mouse click leads you right into the plasma vessel or the experimentation hall and other facilities).
 The first operation phase (OP1) started in 2017, and IPP offers now a large amount of the resulting data (videos, images) for research.

 Fig.1 View of the Weldenstein 7-X coil System